kalium222/Note-for-daily-use-of-ubuntu/README.md

 # Note for daily use of ubuntu
 Record all the important things when using ubuntu22.04.
+I should take a look to all the `man` page of all the commands I used to know what I'm doing.

 ## Install the ubuntu

 Install ubuntu with whatever medium.
-Make a partition for `/home`, `/` and `/mnt/timeshift` which shuold not be used by ubuntu and is aiming to backing up the system with `timeshift`.
+Make a partition for `/home`, `/` and `/mnt/timeshift` which should not be used by ubuntu and is aiming to backing up the system with `timeshift`.
 Choose the whatever filesystem you like such as `ext4`.

 ## Set up

 The most important thing is the backup of the system.
 Install `timeshift` with `apt`.
 Then I need to mount that unused partition to `mnt/timeshft`.

-First, set the filesystem on that partition

 First, make a directory by `sudo mkdir /mnt/timeshift`.
 Then check the UUID of that unused partition by `sudo blkid`.
 The output should be